Wild Roses (TV series): Production

 Common shooting locations around Calgary include Stephen Avenue, Inglewood, Bankers Hall Towers and numerous locations in the downtown core.
 One of the major shots commonly seen in the series is the overlooking Rocky Mountains and rolling foothills, a signature landscape associated with Calgary.

-Opening Credits Theme
+Opening theme

 The opening theme song is Scottish singer KT Tunstall.
 "Black Horse and the Cherry Tree" was a hit single and released in February 2005.
 The song was also featured on Tunstall's album Eye to the Telescope, and also on American Idol (Season 5).

 Scenes shown in the opening sequence feature various locations within Calgary and its remarkable skyline.
 Watermarked in the sequence is the family trees of the McGregors and the Henrys.
 Locals to the Calgary area will notice landmarks such as the Cash Corner in Inglewood, skyline shot from the northeast corner of Memorial Dr and Deerfoot Tr (freeway intersection), Bankers Hall, Calgary Stampede, to name a few.